-Nothing replaces an actual, live house sitter to keep your home safe, so it’s still a good idea to have someone checking on your pipes and houseplants.
-(Make sure you turn off your water before you leave, if that’s an option).
-A smart alarm system like the Nest Protect Wi-Fi Smoke & Carbon Monoxide Alarm will keep an eye on things while you’re away, and in the event of an emergency, it can alert you or your house sitter so you can make sure someone goes to check on things.
+Nothing replaces an actual, live, house sitter to keep your home safe, so it’s still a good idea to have someone checking on your pipes and houseplants (make sure you turn off your water before you leave, if that’s an option).
+A smart smoke alarm system will keep an eye on things while you’re away, and in the event of an emergency, it can alert you or your house sitter so you can make sure someone goes to check on things.

 The Nest Safety Checkup feature lets you test all of your devices before you leave, and the classic Nest compatibility makes for an altogether safer experience.
 Should something happen while you’re away, the Nest Protect will link up to your Nest Thermostat to turn off the furnace for an extra layer of protection.

 If you’re still worried about what’s happening at home, though, Nest offers one more helpful tool: the Nest Cam.
 With a 1080p camera, it can record exactly what’s going on at home when that fire alarm goes off (or at any other time).

 The Nest Cam is fully weatherproof, and it comes with an optional motion detector.
 Push notifications of movement go straight to your phone, and night vision LED sensors keep an eye on things even after dark.